Top 10 Eurovision songs of the 2000s by percentage

 Estonia achieved its first and only win in 2001, becoming the first former Soviet country to win the Contest.

 'Everybody' received nine sets of 12 points and polled votes from every country except Portugal.
 Dave Benton (Efrén Eugene Benita), who originally hailed from Aruba, became the oldest singer to ever win Eurovision at the age of 50 years 101 days.
 Tanel started his own rock band two years after his Eurovision appearance called Tanel Padar & The Sun.
 They had a number of hits in Estonia in the mid-2000's.
 2XL (now known as Soul Militia) attempted to represent Estonia again in 2007.
-Carrying on the family tradition, Dave's daughter Sissi attempted to compete at Eurovision and came second at the Estonian National Final Eesti Laul just this year.
+Carrying on the family tradition, Dave's daughter Sissi attempted to compete at Eurovision and came second at the Estonian National Final Eesti Laul in 2021.

 1. Alexander Rybak - 'Fairytale' (Norway 2009)